kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 When disparate approaches converge on the same structure—when variance regularization, momentum, massive batches, predictors, decorrelation, and temporal depth all stabilize at similar thresholds—they trace the boundary of what constrained physics permits.
 The geometry determines allowable states.
 The organizational overhead sets critical thresholds.
 The free-energy decomposition explains collapse.

-The constraint eigenvalue framework proposes that the same organizational constant $\rho^* = 4\pi\varphi^2/10 \approx 3.29$ and critical threshold $\eta_c = 1/\rho^* \approx 0.304$ govern coherence maintenance across scales—from quantum transport[^10] to biological systems[^11] to gravitational horizons[^12].
-The convergence of SSL hyperparameters toward ratios involving these values is suggestive but not yet established as deriving from the same underlying geometry.
-What is established is that these methods exhibit sharp phase transitions between stable training and collapse, and that the transition boundaries cluster into narrow parameter ranges across independent implementations.
+The [constraint eigenvalue framework](/a-constraint-eigenvalue-theory-of-information-matter-and-mind) proposes a general triplet architecture $(\pi, \beta, N)$ governing coherence in any constrained system.
+Physical systems—from quantum transport[^10] to biological systems[^11] to gravitational horizons[^12]—realize the specific eigenbranch $(\pi, \varphi, 10)$ with $\rho^* = 4\pi\varphi^2/10 \approx 3.29$ and $\eta_c \approx 0.304$.
+SSL systems exhibit sharp phase transitions between stable training and collapse, with transition boundaries clustering into narrow parameter ranges across independent implementations.
+Whether these boundaries derive from the same $(\pi, \varphi, 10)$ eigenbranch or from an architecture-specific triplet realization remains an open question the framework helps to sharpen.

 The methods work because they discovered architectures compatible with thermodynamic constraints on information processing.
 When we tune hyperparameters, we're navigating the geometry of physically allowed states.
 When training succeeds, we've found configurations where organizational overhead remains below critical thresholds.
 Whether those thresholds derive from the specific constants appearing in the constraint eigenvalue framework, or from more general properties of constrained optimization, is a question the framework helps to sharpen and the empirical convergence helps to motivate.